-Colorado Backcountry Winter Safety: Know Before You GoDecember 18, 2020
+Colorado Backcountry Winter Safety: Know Before You GoNovember 15, 2021

 If you head into the Colorado backcountry this winter, please be sure you’re prepared.

-Did you know that search and rescue calls at Leadville and Twin Lakes were up 300% in summer 2020?
-And that many were from visitors?
+Did you know that search and rescue calls at Leadville and Twin Lakes have risen sharply in the past two years?
+And that many are from visitors?

 Check out the resources below before you enter the backcountry.
 Take the Colorado Backcountry Winter Safety Pledge.
 And have a fun and safe trip!